Physics taught me how to see the world. AI safety is how I hope to protect it.

 Before SLAC, I worked on Bayesian analysis for Mu2e under Professor Yury Kolomensky.

-Before Berkeley, I wanted to experience “real life” – so I went all in and took a half a year to work as a trash man.
+Before Berkeley, I wanted to experience “real life” – so I went all in and took half a year to work as a trash man.
 Then I went to South America for a half a year.
 Things like the deadly fear I felt when running from wild dogs in the desert gave me clarity on what matters in life.

 Apart from family and friends, my values have been influenced greatly by Marcus Aurelius’s Meditations, Confucius’s Lunyu ( 论语 ), Yuval Noah Harari’s Sapiens, and, honestly, Avatar the Last Airbender and SpongeBob.
 The most transformative read of my life was when I read Joanne Baker’s 50 Physics Ideas You Really Need to Know as a kid.